HNK Rijeka: 1991–present

-Following the breakup of Yugoslavia, in 1992 Rijeka joined the Croatian First Football League in its inaugural season.
-In 1995 the club changes one final time its name to HNK Rijeka, adding the prefix "Croatian" to its name, following the example of many other clubs during the Croatian War for Independence.
-Today Rijeka remains one of only four founding member clubs of the HNL to have never been relegated and is regarded as one of the country's top three clubs.
-Since the Croatian independence, the club won its first-ever league title in 2017, ending Dinamo Zagreb's run of 11 consecutive titles, and was a runner-up in seven different seasons.
-In the final round of the 1998–99 season, a refereeing error denied Rijeka their first championship title.
-With one match to play, Rijeka were one point ahead of Croatia Zagreb, needing a home win against Osijek to secure the title.
+Following the breakup of Yugoslavia in 1992, Rijeka joined the Croatian First Football League in its inaugural season.
+In 1995, the club changed its name to HNK Rijeka, adding the prefix "Croatian" to its name, following the example of many other clubs during the Croatian War for Independence.
+Today, Rijeka remains one of only four founding member clubs of the HNL to have never been relegated and is regarded as one of the country's top three clubs.
+Since the Croatian independence, the club won its first-ever league title in 2017, ending Dinamo Zagreb's run of 11 consecutive titles, and was a runner-up eight times.
+Rijeka has also won seven Croatian Cups, including back-to-back titles in 2005 and 2006 and most recently in 2019 and 2020.
+The club also won the cup in 2014 and in 2017, which helped them secure a historic Double in that year.
+Rijeka repeated this remarkable feat in the 2024–25 season, once again winning both the league and the cup to complete a second historic Double.

+A refereeing error denied Rijeka their first championship title in the final round of the 1998–99 season.
+With one match to play, Rijeka was one point ahead of Croatia Zagreb, needing a home win against Osijek to secure the title.
 With the match tied at 1–1, in the 89th minute, Rijeka forward Admir Hasančić converted a cross by Barnabás Sztipánovics.
-However, moments later, assistant referee Krečak raised his flag and referee Šupraha disallowed Rijeka's winning goal for an alleged offside.
-Following an investigation, 3D analysis revealed Hasančić was not, in fact, in an offside position, and that Rijeka were wrongfully denied their first championship title.
-An investigation by Nacional revealed Franjo Tuđman, the president of the Republic of Croatia and an ardent Croatia Zagreb supporter, earlier in 1999 ordered the country's intelligence agencies to spy on football referees, officials and journalists, with the aim of ensuring the Zagreb club wins the league title.
+However, moments later, assistant referee Krečak raised his flag, and referee Šupraha disallowed Rijeka's winning goal for an alleged offside.
+Following an investigation, 3D analysis revealed Hasančić was not, in fact, in an offside position, and that Rijeka was wrongfully denied their first championship title.
+An investigation by Nacional revealed Franjo Tuđman, the president of the Republic of Croatia and an ardent Croatia Zagreb supporter, earlier in 1999 ordered the country's intelligence agencies to spy on football referees, officials and journalists, to ensure the Zagreb club wins the league title.

-Rijeka has also won six Croatian Cups, including back-to-back titles in 2005 and 2006 and most recently in 2019 and 2020.
-It won the cup also in 2014 and in 2017, which helped them secure a historic Double in that year.